stephenh/ts-proto/README.markdown

 As this will automatically enforce only one of `field_a` or `field_b` "being set" at a time, because the values are stored in the `eitherField` field that can only have a single value at a time.

-In ts-proto's currently-unplanned 2.x release, `oneof=unions` will become the default behavior.
+In ts-proto's currently-unscheduled 2.x release, `oneof=unions` will become the default behavior.

 # Primitive Types